Skip to content

 Unexpected weight loss is of equal concern and can tie in with a lot of age-related health conditions.
 Monitoring your horse’s weight regularly through fat scoring will help you to detect illness early and ensures you will be able to react to any changes in condition quickly and seek the necessary support.

-Learn how to Fat Score your horse.
+Learn how to fat score your horse.

 Exercise